sst/sst/www/docs/advanced/environment-specific-resources.md

 ---
 title: Environment Specific Resources 🟢
-description: "Customizing resources based on the environment"
+description: "Learn how to customize your resources based on the environment of a Serverless Stack (SST) app."
 ---

 For most of your resources, you want them to be identical across every environment (ie. dev, staging, prod).
 So your development environments are as close of a clone to the production environment as possible.
-But sometimes, you might want to customize resources based on the environment the app is deployed into.
+But sometimes, you might want to customize resources based on the deployed environment.

-Here are a couple of ways to customize your app based on the environment.
+Here are a couple of examples on how to do that.

 ## Conditionally configure resources

-For example, set Lambda function's memory size based on the environment.
+For example, set a Lambda function's memory size based on the environment.

 ```js {7} title="stacks/MyStack.js"
 class MyStack extends sst.Stack {